Resolution-scale relativistic formulation of non-differentiable mechanics: Conclusions and discussions

+The scale relativity proposal is to include resolution-scales as additional relative parameters defining reference frames with respect to each others in an extension of the relativity principle.
+This naturally brings into focus fractal objects and, in Section \ref{fractal}, we reviewed the notion of fractal dimension which illustrated the requirement for the abandonment of the differentiability hypothesis set by the resolution scale relativity principle.
+In particular we considered the examples of Brownian and quantum mechanical paths, both found to be described by a fractal dimension $D_F=2$.

-In Section \ref{differential}, we have exposed an approach to represent non-differentiable paths with two terms (Equation \ref{repres}).
-One describes the usual displacements revealed by inspection at some given scale and the other is the residual to be revealed at finer resolution-scale.
-We were led to recognize the velocity to be double-valued, which can conveniently be expressed by making use of complex numbers.
-Correspondingly, we defined a complex time-differential operator (Equation \ref{complex_diff_op}).
-Considering a regular field, the complex time-differential operator acting on the field takes the form of a covariant differential such as in Equation \ref{covardiff} where the stochastic part of the path representation is chosen to be a Wiener process characterized by a diffusion constant $\mathcal D$.
+In Section \ref{differential}, we have exposed an approach to represent non-differentiable paths ${\bf q}(t)$ with two terms (Equation \ref{repres}).
+One describes the usual displacements revealed by inspection at some set resolution-scale and the other is the residual to be revealed at finer resolution-scales.
+We were led to recognize the velocity to be not only resolution-scale dependent but also double-valued, which can conveniently be expressed by making use of complex numbers (Equation \ref{complexv}).
+Correspondingly, we defined an also resolution-scale dependent and complex time-differential operator (Equation \ref{complex_diff_op}).
+Considering a regular field, $h({\bf x},t)$ along a non-differentiable path ${\bf q}(t)$, the complex time-differential operator acting on the field takes the form of a resolution-scale covariant differential (Equation \ref{covardiff}) defined under the restriction to paths in which the stochastic component is a Wiener process characterized by a diffusion constant $\mathcal D$.
+This correspond to a restriction to dynamical paths of fractal dimension $D_F=2$.

-In Section \ref{lagrange}, applying the generlized stationary action principle, we established that the dynamics of non-differential path is obtained by replacing the usual time derivative by the complex time-differential operator.
-In particular, we obtain a generalization of Newton's fundamental relation of dynamics in Equation \ref{newton}.
+In Section \ref{lagrange}, applying the generalized stationary action principle, we established that the dynamics of non-differentiable paths is obtained by replacing the usual time derivative by the complex time-differential operator.
+In particular, we obtain a generalization of Newton's fundamental relation of dynamics (Equation \ref{newton}).